Skip to main content

 1. Install the FDK CLI

-The FDK CLI simplifies extension development by providing commands for creating, testing, and deploying extension.
+The FDK CLI simplifies extension development by providing commands for creating, testing, and deploying extensions.
 For more details, refer to the GitHub documentation↗.

 1. Run the following command in your terminal to install FDK CLI: